yishunlu-222/anacor.github.io/docs/index.md

 	"--segimg-path" ,
 	type = str ,
 	help = "the path of segmentation images" ,

 	"--rawimg-path" ,
 	type = str ,
 	default = None ,
 	help = "the path of raw flat-field images" ,

 	"--refl-filename" ,
 	type = str ,
 	help = "the path of the reflection table" ,

 	"--expt-filename" ,
 	type = str ,
 	help = "the path of the experimental file" ,

 	"--create3D" ,
 	type = bool ,
 	default = True ,
 	help = "whether the reconstruction slices need to be vertically filpped to match that in the real experiment" ,

-	"--cal-coefficient" ,
+	"--cal_coefficient" ,
 	type = bool ,
 	default = False ,
 	help = "whether need to calculate coefficients"

 	"--coefficient-auto-orientation" ,
 	type = bool ,
 	default = True ,
 	help = "whether automatically match the orientation of 3D model with the flat-field image to calculate absorption coefficient "

 	"--coefficient-auto-viewing" ,
 	type = bool ,
 	default = True ,
 	help = "whether automatically calculating the largest area of the flat-field image to calculate absorption coefficient "

 	"--coefficient-orientation" ,
 	type = int ,
 	default = 0 ,
 	help = "the orientation offset of the flat-field image to match the 3D model in degree. normally this is 0 degree" ,

 	"--coefficient-viewing" ,
 	type = int ,
 	default = 0 ,
 	help = "the viewing angle of the 3D model to have the best region to determine absorption coefficient in degree" ,

 	"--flat-field-name" ,
 	type = str ,
 	default=None,
 	help = "the flat-field image selected to determine the absorption coefficient, " "when you use this flag, you should also fill the angle in coefficient_viewing" "to allow the 3D model to rotate to match it"

 	"--coefficient-thresholding" ,
 	type = str ,
 	default = None ,
 	help = "thresholding method to extract the region of interest" "options are: 'triangle', 'li', 'mean,'minimum','otsu','yen','isodata'" ,

 	"--full-reflection" ,
 	type = bool ,
 	default = False ,
 	help = "whether cutting some unwanted data of the reflection table" "before calculating based dials.scale outlier removing algorithm" ,

 	"--dials-dependancy" ,
 	type = str ,
-        help = "the path to execute dials package" "e.g. module load dials"
+	help = "the path to execute dials package"
+	"e.g. module load dials"
 	"e.g. source /home/yishun/dials_develop_version/dials" ,

 	"--model-storepath" ,
 	type = str ,
 	default = None ,
-        help = "the storepath of the 3D model built by other sources in .npy" ，
+	help = "the storepath of the 3D model built by other sources in .npy" ,

 	"--coe_li" ,
 	type = float ,
 	Optional =True,
 	help = "pre-measured absorption coefficient for liquor, if this is given," " liquor will be fixed in this process " ,

 	"--coe_cr" ,
 	type = float ,
 	Optional =True,
 	help = "pre-measured absorption coefficient for crystal, if this is given," " crystal will be fixed in this process " ,

 	"--coe_lo" ,
 	type = float ,
 	Optional =True,
 	help = "pre-measured absorption coefficient for loop, if this is given," " loop will be fixed in this process " ,